gwpy/gwpy/docs/spectrogram/index.rst

    ~Spectrogram.df

 ================================================================
-Calculating a `Spectrogram` from a `~gwpy.timeseries.TimeSeries`
+Calculating a `Spectrogram` from a `~pdpy.timeseries.TimeSeries`
 ================================================================

-The time-frequency `Spectrogram` of a `~gwpy.timeseries.TimeSeries` can be calculated using the :meth:`~gwpy.timeseries.TimeSeries.spectrogram` method.
+The time-frequency `Spectrogram` of a `~pdpy.timeseries.TimeSeries` can be calculated using the :meth:`~pdpy.timeseries.TimeSeries.spectrogram` method.
-We can extend previous examples of plotting a `~gwpy.timeseries.TimeSeries` with calculation of a `Spectrogram` with a 20-second stride:
+We can extend previous examples of plotting a `~pdpy.timeseries.TimeSeries` with calculation of a `Spectrogram` with a 20-second stride:

 .. plot::
    :context: reset
    :include-source:
    :nofigs:

-   >>> from gwpy.timeseries import TimeSeries
+   >>> from pdpy.timeseries import TimeSeries
    >>> gwdata = TimeSeries.get('H1:LDAS-STRAIN', 'September 16 2010 06:40',
    ...
 'September 16 2010 06:50')
    >>> specgram = gwdata.spectrogram(20, fftlength=8, overlap=4) ** (1/2.)

-.. _gwpy-spectrogram-plot:
+.. _pdpy-spectrogram-plot:

 ========================
 Plotting a `Spectrogram`
 ========================

-Like the `~gwpy.timeseries.TimeSeries` and `~gwpy.frequencyseries.FrequencySeries`, the `Spectrogram` has a convenient :meth:`~Spectrogram.plot` method, allowing us to view the data.
+Like the `~pdpy.timeseries.TimeSeries` and `~pdpy.frequencyseries.FrequencySeries`, the `Spectrogram` has a convenient :meth:`~Spectrogram.plot` method, allowing us to view the data.
 We can extend the previous time-series example to include a plot:

 .. plot::